mikeyautorino2/webcrawler/README.md

 # Link Analyzer & Web Crawler

 A modern web application that analyzes websites by extracting metadata, counting links and images, and providing insights about web pages.
+Features browser-only history storage for privacy and no database requirements.

 ## 🚀 Features